taunoha/wp-plugin-vue-boilerplate/README.md

 # wp-vue-plugin-boilerplate

 This plugin will introduce a shortcode that you can use in your WordPress theme.
 WordPress will replace this shortcode with Vue-powered UI.
+It allows you to use Vue based stateful and reactive application on your WordPress site with minimal configuration.

 ```php
 <?php